-2011, but near Newfoundland.
-Traveling to the northeast, Friedhelm continued its development according to the Shapiro-Keyser cyclogenesis model ([Shapiro and Keyser, 1990](#)), as shown in Table 2.
-The cyclone satisfied the criterion to be classified as an atmospheric 'bomb' by consistently deepening by more than 1 bergeron ([Sanders and Gyakum, 1980](#)).
+On 6 December 2011, extratropical cyclone Friedhelm started developing over Newfoundland (50°N, 56°W).
+Its development was part of a baroclinic wave, in tandem with another strong cyclone to the west (named Günther) that, as Friedhelm, reached maturity on 8 December 2011, but near Newfoundland.
+Traveling to the northeast, Friedhelm continued its development according to the Shapiro-Keyser cyclogenesis model ([Shapiro and Keyser 1990](#)), as shown in [Table 2](#).
+The cyclone satisfied the criterion to be classified as an atmospheric "bomb" by consistently deepening by more than 1 Bergeron ([Sanders and Gyakum 1980](#)).
 At 1200 UTC 8 December 2011, the cyclone center was located around 59°N, 7°W, just northwest of Scotland.
-The FAAM aircraft reached the cyclone center at 1234 UTC when satellite imagery (Fig. 2a) shows a very well-defined cloud head hooking around the cyclone center (early Stage IV).
-This image also shows prominent cloud banding especially southeast of the cloud head tip, to the southwest and south of the cyclone center.
+The FAAM aircraft reached the cyclone center at 1234 UTC when satellite imagery ([Fig. 2a](#)) shows a very well-defined cloud head hooking around the cyclone center (early stage 4).
+This image also shows prominent cloud